Carolina–Duke rivalry: School newspapers

 As a tradition, one day prior to a Duke-Carolina basketball game, The Chronicle, Duke's student newspaper, publishes a spoof cover page for the day's edition with the title The Daily Tar Hole.
 Contained within are fake news stories poking fun at The Daily Tar Heel and the North Carolina Tar Heels.
-The Daily Tar Heel typically publishes former columnist Ian Williams' "Insider's guide to hating Duke" for the two basketball match-ups each year.
+The Daily Tar Heel typically publishes former columnist Ian Williams' "Insider's guide to hating Duke.
 There is a longstanding agreement that if Duke wins the first matchup, The Daily Tar Heel's masthead is printed in Duke blue, and if Carolina wins the first matchup, The Chronicle's masthead is painted Carolina blue.
 The losing school's paper also has to put the other school's logo in a conspicuous location and claim that the winning school is "still the best."

 In popular culture

-The Elder Scrolls III: Morrowind features multiple Easter eggs referencing the rivalry, all of which were implemented by developer Mark Nelson, himself a Duke alumnus.
-The hapless wizard Tarhiel, who many players encounter early in the game, is a reference to the Tar Heels, and Eltonbrand, a sword that can be acquired during the vampire questline by fulfilling several conditions (involving completing a quest called "Shashev's Key"), is a reference to Blue Devils player Elton Brand.
+The Elder Scrolls III: Morrowind features multiple easter eggs referencing the rivalry, all of which were implemented by developer Mark Nelson, himself a Duke alumnus.
+The hapless wizard Tarhiel, who many players encounter early in the game, is a reference to the Tar Heels, and Eltonbrand, a sword that can be acquired during the vampire questline by fulfilling several conditions (involving completing a quest called "Shashev's Key", referencing Mike Krzyzewski), is a reference to Blue Devils player Elton Brand.